 Sending Spam Emails

 Anyone who has had an email account must have come across spam emails.
 Spam emails are unavoidable.
 Hackers often use compromised sites to send hundreds of thousands of spam emails for purposes like acquiring bank credentials or selling illegal drugs, etc. Most of the time, website owners are unaware that their WordPress website has been hacked and it’s being used to send spam emails.
 Hackers like to keep it that way because the moment the site owner finds out they’ll clean the site, wipe off backdoors and the hacker will no longer be able to access the site nor use its resources.

 Sometimes hackers store millions of files like shareware, mp3 videos, pirated movies that tend to take up a lot your website disk space.
 When these files are run on your server, they tend to bog down your site.
 When web hosts find out they suspend the hacked site and Google blacklists the site.
 This means you lose organic traffic and your reputation takes a hit.

-On the internet, there are restrictions on a few pharmaceutical drugs which prompts some drug companies to hacks websites and fill its pages with illegal drug advertisements.
+On the internet, there are restrictions on a few pharmaceutical drugs which prompts some drug companies to hacks websites, manipulates search results with spammy keywords and fills its pages with illegal drug advertisements.
 They do it to take advantage of the visitors to your website who’d be repulsed and never visit your site again.
-Or they’ll click through the ad which will further the drug company’s gain.
+Or they’ll click on the ad and will be redirected to the hacker’s website.

 3. Accessing Information

 Data, especially for e-commerce websites are valuable.
 These data are not available publicly and therefore they are unique.
-Black-hat hackers sometimes hack sites to retrieve data or information like contact address, medical records, personal preferences, pictures, financial information etc. Hackers use this information:
+Black-hat hackers sometimes hack sites to retrieve data or information like contact addresses, medical records, personal preferences, pictures, financial information, etc. Hackers use this information:

 - To damage reputation by publishing sensitive data.